Do you know about astragalus? If not, you should, because astragalus root is one of the most powerful immune-building plants on the planet.

 Astragalus has been studied progressively as an antidiabetic.
 Studies show its ability to relieve insulin resistance and treat diabetes naturally.
 The herb’s collection of saponins, flavonoids and polysaccharides all are effective in treating and regulating type 1 and 2 diabetes.
 They’re able to increase insulin sensitivity, protect pancreatic beta cells (the cells in the pancreas that produce and release insulin) and also act as anti-inflammatories in areas related to diabetes symptoms.
 (11)

 Kidney disease in diabetics is also a common problem, and astragalus has been used to treat kidney illness for many years.
-More recent studies have shown astragalus can slow the progress of kidney problems in diabetics and protect the renal system.
+More recent studies in humans and animals have shown astragalus can slow the progress of kidney problems in diabetics and protect the renal system.
 (12, 13)

 6. Contains Antioxidative and Anti-Aging Capabilities